Introduction

 ERCP, with or without a sphincterotomy and stenting, should clear any obstruction.
 In patients who may be too sick to tolerate ERCP, percutaneous transhepatic cholangiography (PTC) is the second line intervention.

-In the long-term, patients may require a cholecystectomy if gallstones were the underlying cause.
+In the long-term, patients may require a cholecystectomy if gallstones were the underlying cause and they are fit enough for surgery.
 Any other cause for the cholangitis identified should also be managed as appropriate.

 It is important to remember that there are significant complications of ERCP, including repeated cholangitis, pancreatitis (in 3-5% of patients), bleeding (more common when a sphincterotomy is performed), and perforation (a rare complication yet requires urgent surgical intervention if present)